Atlantis: The Antediluvian World: Legacy

 In 1883, a sequel or companion, Ragnarok: The Age of Fire and Gravel, was published.

 Donnelly's work on Atlantis inspired books by James Churchward on the lost continent of Mu, also known as Lemuria.
-More recently, his theories have influenced the visions of Edgar Cayce, creation of the superhero Namor the Sub-Mariner, the 1969 pop song "Atlantis" by Donovan, the 2001 film Atlantis: The Lost Empire and the plot of the 2009 film 2012 by Roland Emmerich.
 Graham Hancock's Fingerprints of the Gods proposes, like Donnelly, that civilizations in Egypt and the Americas had a common origin in a civilization lost to history, although in Hancock's book the civilization was not located in the northern Atlantic.